Permafrost/Tundra/SERVICES.md

 * `$document` is the given `IData` document with either the first or all occurrences of the given [regular expression pattern] in each string value replaced with `$replacement`.

 ---

-### tundra.document.value:uppercase

-Converts all string values in the given IData document to upper case.

-#### Inputs:

-* `$document` is an IData document whose string values are to be converted to upper case.
-* `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
-If not specified, the [default locale] is used.
-* `$recurse?` is an optional boolean indicating if embedded IData documents and IData[] document lists should also have their string values converted to upper case.
-Defaults to `false`.

-#### Outputs:

-* `$document` is the given IData document with all string values converted to upper case.

----